-Flame Roll-Out Control - The flame roll-out control acts to verify that the burner flame is being drawn into the heat exchanger tubes.
+Flame Roll-Out Control - Verifies that the burner flame is being drawn into the heat exchanger tubes.
 If the burner flame is not being drawn into the heat exchanger tubes, the roll-out control will open within several seconds and the integrated control diagnostic light will flash one time.
 The circulating air blower and combustion blower will continue to operate if the flame roll-out control opens.

-Flame Sensor - The flame sensor acts to prove that flame has carried over from the ignitor to the right-most burner.
+Flame Sensor - Proves that flame has carried over from the ignitor to the right-most burner.
 If no flame is sensed, the unit will be shut down automatically.

-Gas Valve - The gas valve controls the flow of gas to the burners.
+Gas Valve - controls the flow of gas to the burners in both low and high fire.
 When the gas valve is energized it automatically opens and regulates the gas pressure in the manifold.

-Pressure Switch - The pressure switch verifies that the inducer motor is drawing the combustion gases through the heat exchanger tubes and venting the gases through the vent system.
+Pressure Switch - Verifies that the inducer motor is drawing the combustion gases through the heat exchanger tubes and venting the gases through the vent system.

-Over-Temperature Limit Control - The over-temperature limit control prevents the air temperature leaving the unit from exceeding the maximum outlet air temperature.
+Over-Temperature Limit Control - Prevents the air temperature leaving the unit from exceeding the maximum outlet air temperature.
 If the limit opens, the integrated control diagnostic will flash one time.
 The circulating air blower and combustion blower will continue to operate if the over-temperature limit control opens.